 We believe that pre-listing home inspections are critical to getting top dollar for your house in Toronto.
 In fact, we believe so strongly in the power that it gives our Sellers that we pay for pre-listing home inspections for our Seller clients.
 And yes, our clients get to pick their own home inspector.
-Here’s why:

-Home Buyers (especially first-timers) can be easily spooked by minor issues like reversed polarity of electrical receptacles, leaky faucets, downspouts that haven’t been disconnected and double taps on your electrical panel.
-These are super easy (and cheap) things to correct and will go a long way to giving potential Buyers peace of mind.
-As a Seller, there’s nothing worse than when a Buyer backs out of an offer because of a list of easy maintenance fixes; not only do you have to start the sale process over, you have to convince every future potential Buyer that your sale fell apart for minor reasons, not because the foundation is cracked and the house is about to fall over.
+Home Buyers (especially first-timers) can be easily spooked by minor maintenance issues and repairs.
+Toronto home inspections often identify issues such as electrical receptacles with reversed polarity, leaky faucets, downspouts that haven’t been disconnected and double taps on your electrical panel – all easy (and cheap) fixes you can take care of before potential Buyers ever have to worry about it.
+As a Seller, there’s nothing worse than when a Buyer backs out of an offer because of easy maintenance fixes; not only do you have to start the sale process over, but you also have to convince every future potential Buyer that your sale fell apart for minor reasons, not because the foundation is cracked and the house is about to fall over.

-If your house needs $15,000 in water proofing and a $12,000 roof, you need to account for that in the price.
+If your house needs $15,000 in waterproofing and a $12,000 roof, you need to account for that when you set your asking price.
 It’s never fun to have a potential Buyer educate you about your own house during a negotiation – and that’ll cost you money.

-If your Buyer’s offer was conditional on a home inspection and it uncovers something they didn’t know about, many Buyers will try to re-negotiate their offer price.
-And negotiating the removal of that buried oil tank after you’ve accepted an offer and they’ve seen all your cards will undoubtedly result in a lower price than if you’d accounted for it upfront in the price.
+If your Buyer’s offer was conditional on a home inspection and it uncovers something you/they didn’t know about, many Buyers will try to re-negotiate the price.
+Negotiating after you’ve accepted an offer and they’ve seen all your cards, will undoubtedly result in a lower price than if you’d accounted for it upfront in the price.
 You can’t hide from your house – people will uncover the truth eventually.
-By knowing the condition of your house BEFORE you list it, you’ll be able to take into account any fixes that needs to be performed in the asking price.
+If you have an oil tank or Kitec plumbing, it’s better to know it BEFORE you list, so you can take the hassle and cost of any fixes into account and set your asking price lower.